-Teaching one-to-one online enables me to go into the most important tense aspects much more deeply.
-For instance, I’m able to get students to tell, and retell, personalised stories about themselves and people they know in a certain tense aspect.
+Teaching one-to-one online enables me to go into the most important tense and aspects much more deeply.
+For instance, I’m able to get students to tell, and retell, personalised stories about themselves and people they know in a certain tense or aspect.

-A new student of mine recently shared descriptions of three people he knows with me.
-I’m a fast enough typer to be able to transcribe what my students say.
+A new student of mine recently shared descriptions of three people he knows.
+As I'm a fast typer, I'm able to transcribe as my students speak.
 Anyway, the key point about this student is that he is coming out of his shell and really opening up to me:

 In addition to transcribing, I occasionally sound record some of my students' stories.
 I've written about the advantages of voice recording in language learning on this blog.

 2. YOU CAN ENGAGE YOURSELF IN MATERIALS SELECTION THAT REVOLVES AROUND AUTHENTICITY AND VARIETY

 When you go it alone as a freelancer, you’ll be more inclined to work with authentic materials of many different kinds.

 Movie scripts, online news articles, songs, TV commercials.
-The sheer variety of authentic materials you can exploit is never-ending.
+The sheer variety of authentic materials you can exploit is staggering.

 One of the key features of my online classes is the variety and thematic approach I take to keep students interested.
 It’s not uncommon for my students to watch a TED talk about obesity one day, and read an article about interior design a few days later.

 In my view, it’s not a sin to skip from theme to theme.
 What is vital is this idea of revisiting texts to revise key words, collocations and structures common to spoken English.

 I outlined the benefits of using authentic materials in my previous post.

-3. YOU CAN SET UP A SCHEDULE THAT SUITS YOU
+3. YOU CAN SET A SCHEDULE THAT SUITS YOU